English Gothic architecture: Roofs

 The pitched Gothic timber roof was a distinctive feature of the style, both in religious and domestic architecture.
 It had to be able to resist rain, snow and high winds of the English climate, and to preserve the integrity of the structure.
 A pitched roof was a common feature of all the Gothic periods.
 During the Norman period, the roofs normally were pitched forty-five degrees, with the apex forming a right angle, which harmonised with the rounded arches of the gables.
 With the arrival of the pointed rib vault, the roofs became steeper, up to sixty degrees.
 In the late perpendicular period, the angle declined to twenty degrees or even less.
 The roofs were usually made of boards overlaid with tiles or sheet-lead, which was commonly used on low-pitched roofs.

 The simpler Gothic roofs were supported by long rafters of light wood, resting on wooden trusses set into the walls.
 The rafters were supported by more solid beams, called purlins, which were carried at their ends by the roof trusses.
 The tie-beam is the chief beam of the truss.
 Later, the roof was supported by structures called a King-point-truss and Queen-post truss, where the principal rafters are connected with the tie beam by the head of the truss.
 The King-Point truss has a vertical beam with connects the centre of the rafter to the ridge of the roof, supported by diagonal struts, while a Queen-Post truss has a wooden collar below the pointed arch which united the posts and was supported by struts and cross-braces.
 A Queen-Post truss could span a width of forty feet.
 Both of these forms created greater stability, but the full weight of the roof still came down directly onto the walls.

 Gothic architects did not like the roof truss systems, because the numerous horizontal beams crossing the nave obstructed the view of the soaring height.
 They came up with an ingenious solution, the Hammerbeam roof.
 In this system, the point of the roof is supported by the collar and trusses, but from the collar curved beams reach well downward on the walls, and carry the weight downward and outwards, to the walls and buttresses, without obstructing the view.
 The oldest existing roof of this kind is found in Winchester Cathedral.
 The most famous example of the Hammerbeam roof is the roof of Westminster Hall (1395), the largest timber roof of its time, built for royal ceremonies such as the banquets following the coronation of the King.
-Other notable wooden roofs included those of Christ Church, Oxford, Trinity College, Cambridge, and Crosby Hall.
-A similar system, with arched trusses, was used in the roof of Wexham Cathedral.
+Other notable wooden roofs included those of Christ Church, Oxford, Trinity College, Cambridge, and Crosby Hall, London.
+A similar system, with arched trusses, was used in the roof of Wrexham Cathedral.